QuantumQ1/quantumq1.github.io/index.md

 ## Research Areas

-Our group’s research interests mainly focus on various aspects of scattering amplitudes in quantum field theory and string theory, including:
+Our group's research interests mainly focus on various aspects of scattering amplitudes in quantum field theory and string theory, including:

 - **Hidden properties and relations of scattering amplitudes**